 Using the same method that we used to create faux beams in our master bedroom, we created a U shaped piece of wood with 3 separate pieces.
 We had to be very careful about the measuring so that the inside piece of the column rested directly in the 1 inch channel we cut with our grinder.

-Next we dry fit our pieces for the columns, just to make sure that they were going to fit the space.
+Next we dry fit our pieces for the columns, just to make sure that they were going to fit into the stone fireplace surround.

-Since we needed to screw the column into the rock to keep it secure, we cut 2 blocks.
+Since we needed to screw the column into the stone fireplace surround to keep it secure, we cut 2 blocks.
 One was secured to the bottom part of the mantel, and the other was secured into the hearth at the bottom of the fireplace.

 We predrilled holes into the stone on the hearth and then were able to screw the block into the hearth.